danielrheinbay/fhemMAX2HASS/README.md

 Functionality of the climate device:
 * bidirectional communication, e.g. changes made to the physical device are reflected in Home Assistant
+* supports `minimumTemperature` and `maximumTemperature`, as set in FHEM
 * supports eco, comfort and boost modes
+* supports changing the temperature without changing the mode (i.e. if in automatic mode, changing the temperature does not switch to manual mode).

 ## Prerequisites
 * a working [Home Assistant](https://www.home-assistant.io/) instance